equitypay/eqpay/doc/gitian-building.md

 Gitian building
 ================
-*Setup instructions for a Gitian build of EqPay Core using a Debian VM or physical system.*
+*Setup instructions for a Gitian build of EquityPay Core using a Debian VM or physical system.*

 Gitian is the deterministic build process that is used to build the EqPay Core executables.
 It provides a way to be reasonably sure that the